qutip/qutip/doc/installation.rst

 Verifying the Installation
 ============================

-QuTiP now includes a collection of builtin test scripts to verify that the installation was indeed successful.
+QuTiP now includes a collection of built-in test scripts to verify that the installation was indeed successful.
 To run the suite of tests scripts, after installing QuTiP call:

 >>> python setup.py test

-If sucessful, these tests indicate that all of the QuTiP functions are working properly.
+If successful, these tests indicate that all of the QuTiP functions are working properly.
 If any errors occur, please check that your have installed all of the required modules.
 See the next section on how to check the installed versions of the QuTiP dependencies.
 If these tests still fail, then head on over to the `QuTiP Discussion Board <http://groups.google.com/group/qutip>`_ and post a message detailing your particular issue.

 To further verify that all of the QuTiP components are working, you can run the collection of examples built into QuTiP as discussed in the :ref:`examples` section of the guide.